 "We mustn't concern ourselves with the results.
 If we get our performance right then we'll get the result we deserve.

 "We put the cart before the horse when we starting talking about winning this or that."

-Solomons repeated his mantra that it will take him a few months to fully assess his playing staff.
+Solomons repeated his mantra that it will take him

 "I will only know about the squad and the depth we have within the squad probably by the end of October," added the South African.

 "Certainly, everybody within the squad has been willing to put it in and the acid test will come now we go into competition.